 The Beauty of Sticking with It

 Like any kind of physical achievement – climbing a mountain, running a marathon, mastering a sport – there is an intense period of a lot of hard work.
 It can be severe.
-It is draining.
-It takes determination.
+It is draining, and it takes determination.

 Then, one day, you find yourself on top of that mountain.
 For the first time you are gazing at the world from the peak.
 The valleys below are glowing and the sun has never felt closer.
 You breathe.
 Beauty.